 Total Visioncare Examination - The best way to look after your eyes

 Your sight is important, so you should look after it with the best eye test possible.
-A Total Visioncare Examination is the most thorough eye examination possible and the best way to care for your eyes.
+A First Tier Total Visioncare Examination is the most thorough eye examination possible and the best way to care for your eyes.
 There are very few Optometry practices in the UK that have the expertise and equipment to be able to carry out such an examination for you.
-This ophthalmic examination provides early detection of many eye conditions including glaucoma, macular degeneration, cataracts and visual field problems.
+This ophthalmic examination provides early detection of many eye conditions, including glaucoma, macular degeneration, cataracts and visual field problems.
 If we detect any of these conditions, we can initiate treatment early.
-If your eyes are healthy, then these tests provide a perfect baseline for the health of your eyes which means if you have any small problems or changes in the future we can find these immediately.
+If your eyes are healthy, then these tests provide a perfect baseline for the health of your eyes which means if you have any minor problems or changes in the future, we can find these immediately.

 In addition to your routine eye examination, we use the latest technology to carry out extra tests.
 You will have your eyes 4D scanned inside and out.
-We will measure your corneal thicknesses as well as hospital standard visual field testing and pressure measurements.
+We will measure your corneal thicknesses, hospital standard visual field testing, and pressure measurements.
 We assess for binocular vision and muscle problems, dry eye and lid problems.
 We recommend the Total Visioncare Examination to all our adult patients.
 The examinations last for approximately one and a half hours.
-Following the tests we will discuss the results with you so as you can leave knowing your eyes have had the very best examination possible, allowing detection and prevention of sight-threatening problems.
-When you book for your next eye exam ask for the Total Visioncare Examination.
+Following the tests, we will discuss the results with you so that you can leave knowing your eyes have had the very best examination possible, allowing detection and prevention of sight-threatening problems.
+When you book your next eye exam, ask for the Total Visioncare Examination.
 Call to book today on 01634 757227.

 Do I need an hour and a half long eye examination which scans the nerves and tiny cells at the back of my eyes?

 Why?
-It can prevent you losing your eyesight.
-During the Ultimate Ophthalmic examination, we assess your risk for a number of conditions including glaucoma, diabetic eye disease, macular degeneration, cataracts, and much more.
-Finding eye conditions early can slow any possible deterioration and sometimes prevent them occurring at all.
+It can prevent you from losing your eyesight.
+During the Total Visioncare Examination, we assess your risk for several conditions, including glaucoma, diabetic eye disease, macular degeneration, cataracts, and much more.
+Finding eye conditions early can slow any deterioration and sometimes prevent them from occurring.
 We service and MOT our cars yearly.
-You only have one set of eyes, having a very thorough check-up every year or two is the only sensible way to make sure they keep working efficiently.
-Many eye conditions do not have symptoms in the earliest stages but if we find them early enough most can be treated successfully.
+You only have one set of eyes; having a very thorough check-up every year or two is the only sensible way to ensure they keep working efficiently.
+Many eye conditions do not have symptoms in the earliest stages, but if we find them early enough, most can be treated successfully.

-Why is the Ultimate Ophthalmic Examination better than a standard eye test which seems pretty thorough to me?
+Why is the Total Visioncare Examination better than a standard eye test which seems pretty thorough to me?

-Although our standard eye examination is longer and more thorough than the majority of high street eye tests without using advanced OCT 4D eye scans we just cannot detect eye diseases as early.
-By using the non-invasive light to examine your eyes, we can see the individual layers at the back of your eyes (some are only one cell thick) this means we can spot the tiniest sign of damage long before the conventional methods of looking in your eyes.
-Using the scans and techniques in the Ultimate Ophthalmic examination, we can detect some eye conditions up to 8 years earlier than normal.
+Although our standard eye examination is longer and more thorough than the majority of high street eye tests, without using advanced OCT 4D eye scans, we just cannot detect eye diseases as early.
+By using the non-invasive light to examine your eyes, we can see the individual layers at the back of your eyes (some are only one cell thick).
+This means we can spot the tiniest sign of damage long before the conventional methods of looking in your eyes.
+Using the scans and techniques in the Total Visioncare Examination, we can detect some eye conditions up to 8 years earlier than usual.

 Why doesn’t every optician offer this?

-The OCT eye scanner and other equipment used during the examination costs hundreds of thousands of pounds which means, unfortunately, there is only a handful of opticians in the UK that have the kit to offer this level of eye screening.
+The OCT eye scanner and other equipment used during the examination cost hundreds of thousands of pounds, which means that only a handful of opticians in the UK have the kit to offer this level of eye screening.

 Do the scans use lasers?
 Is this safe?

-An OCT (optical coherence tomography) scan is entirely different from the routine eye photos taken by a lot of opticians or your diabetic clinics.
-The OCT instrument scans below the eye’s surface using safe low powered lasers.
-Unlike most types of lasers, this machine is using an entirely safe wavelength of light to take the images.
+An OCT (optical coherence tomography) scan is entirely different from the routine eye photos taken by many opticians or your diabetic clinics.
+Using safe, low-powered lasers, the OCT instrument scans below the eye’s surface.
+Unlike most types of lasers, this machine uses an entirely safe wavelength of light to take the images.
 You can have thousands of scans with no risk to your eye health.
 There are no x-rays involved.
 It is completely painless, non-invasive and takes only a matter of seconds.
-Your results are available instantaneously, and it is a great way for you and your optometrist to gain a better understanding of the health of your eyes or any eye conditions.
+Your results are available instantaneously, and it is an excellent way for you and your optometrist to understand better the health of your eyes or any eye conditions.
 You can find out more about how the scans work here.

 Wrong.
-The vast majority of eye conditions we diagnose have no symptoms in the early stages that include glaucoma, cataracts and macular degeneration.
+The vast majority of eye conditions we diagnose have no symptoms in the early stages, including glaucoma, cataracts and macular degeneration.

 Yes.
 Although the condition is more common if you have a family history, anyone can suffer from this sight-threatening condition.
-Age is one of the biggest risk factors for glaucoma.
-Approximately 2% of the population over 40 years old have glaucoma.
-It is estimated that by 80 years old as many as one in ten people may have the condition.
+Age is one of the most significant risk factors for glaucoma.
+Approximately 2% of the population over 40 years old has glaucoma.
+It is estimated that by 80 years old, as many as one in ten people may have the condition.

 Glaucoma is often called the thief of sight as it has no symptoms until it is well established, often creeping up and stealing your sight before you are even aware there is a problem.
-When symptoms do become noticeable, it's usually only when significant loss of vision (up to 40%) has occurred.
-It's therefore especially important that everyone understands the need for regular advanced glaucoma eye examinations which can detect the condition long before you can and stop you needlessly losing your sight.
+When symptoms become noticeable, it's usually only when significant loss of vision (up to 40%) has occurred.
+Therefore, everyone must understand the need for regular advanced glaucoma eye examinations, which can detect the condition long before you can and stop you needlessly losing your sight.

 Over 90% of individuals diagnosed early will retain useful sight for life.
-Despite such promising results, it is estimated that over 50% of cases of Glaucoma remain undetected, that’s 300,000 people who are needlessly losing their sight just because they have neglected to have their eyes tested properly.
-If we detect glaucoma during your ultimate ophthalmic examination, then treatment can be started to stop you losing any sight.
+Despite such promising results, it is estimated that over 50% of cases of Glaucoma remain undetected; that’s 300,000 people who are needlessly losing their sight just because they have neglected to have their eyes tested properly.
+If we detect glaucoma during your Total Visioncare Examination, then treatment can be started to stop you from losing any sight.